Theatre: La Cage aux folles

 - Don't You Dare Pity Me!: Albin sings this in "I Am What I Am".

-- French Maid: Jacob, an amusing male example.
-French Maid Outfit and all.
+- French Maid: Jacob, in most portrayals, is an amusing male example as well as an Affectionate Parody, French Maid Outfit and all.

 - Has Two Daddies: Jean-Michel (renamed Laurent in the film) was raised by Georges and Albin.